Parson's Green

 to the junction at Stillorgan Heath.

-and it is annotated as Parson’s Green and St Joseph’s Convent respectively.
-The
+East and it is annotated as Parson’s Green and St Joseph’s Convent respectively.

-house was known as Kilmacud Manor during the 1850’s.
+The house was known as Kilmacud Manor during the 1850’s and Elmstead

-GENERAL The Carmelite Convent previously known as Parson’s Green dates from c1753.
-It
+GENERAL The Carmelite Convent previously known as Parson’s Green dates from c1753

 In a letter to “Notes & Queries” William White, Oxford University Press, 1861, William Fitzpatrick

-asks the public have they any information as to "whether Philippe Egalité, Duc of Orlénes spent any
+asked the public had they any information as to "whether Philippe Egalité, Duc of Orlénes spent any

 of his exile in Ireland?"
 He explains that the previous owners of the house, the Magee’s were under